ezakhar/help/en/basics/analyse-detailed-activity.md

 **Adjusted power** indicates an equivalent of the average power for an activity/interval of the same duration, provided that the athlete made efforts evenly.

 > The use of the adjusted power.
-> Two activities of the same duration and of the same average power values can require different efforts from the athlete:  an activity intended to develop aerobic endurance completed on the same intensity level will require less efforts than an activity intended to develop speed, consisting of several accelerations with recovery intervals.
+> Two activities of the same duration and of the same average power values can require different efforts from the athlete:  an activity intended to develop aerobic endurance completed on the same intensity level will require fewer efforts than an activity intended to develop speed, consisting of several accelerations with recovery intervals.

 When calculating the adjusted power, smoothing of the power values registered by the power meter at each point of the activity is being applied.

-When developing an algorythm of the adjucted power calculation in Staminity, the following sources have been used:  Training and Racing with a Power Meter by Hunter Allen, Andrew Coggan and F.Skiba's works on quantitative assessment of the intensity of the cyclists', runners' and triathletes' trainings.
+When developing an algorithm of the adjusted power calculation in Staminity, the following sources have been used:  Training and Racing with a Power Meter by Hunter Allen, Andrew Coggan and F.Skiba's works on quantitative assessment of the intensity of the cyclists', runners' and triathletes' trainings.

 ### Average pace and adjusted pace {#adjustedpace}

 **Average pace** is calculated for an activity or any selected interval of the activity as the distance of the interval divided by its duration.

-However, the pace of the activity depends greatly on the type of the route: an activity completed on a track cannor be compared with an activity completed on a hilly terrain.
+However, the pace of the activity depends greatly on the type of the route: an activity completed on a track cannot be compared with an activity completed on a hilly terrain.
 The indicator of adjusted pace has been introduced in order to enable comparison of the activities completed on the routes with different terrain.

-**Adjucted pace** - a calculated pace with which an athlete would run an activity of similar duration on a track, making the same effort as in the initial activity/interval.
+**Adjusted pace** - a calculated pace with which an athlete would run an activity of similar duration on a track, making the same effort as in the initial activity/interval.

 When developing an algorythm of the adjucted pace calculation in Staminity, the following sources have been used: works of C.T.M Davies \(1973 year\), works of Alberto Minetti \(2003 years\), article by R.Lovett for Runnersworld \(2007 year\). При разработке алгоритма расчета скорректированного темпа в Стаминити были использованы работы C.T.M Davies \(1973 год\), работы Alberto Minetti \(2003 год\), статья R.Lovett в Runnersworld \(2007 год\).

-We are constantly working on the upgrade of the adjusted pace calculation algorythm.
+We are constantly working on the upgrade of the adjusted pace calculation algorithm.

 ### Variability index {#variabilityindex}

 Variability index is calculated for the activities with power indicators and shows how evenly an athlete applied efforts during the entire activity.

 > Variability index = Adjucted power / Average power

 ### Decoupling and efficiency factor {#decoupling}

 Decoupling is an ability of the heart rate to increase during the activity even if the power and pace remain at the same level.
 An aerobically trained athlete will have the minimum increase.

 The decoupling value is reflected by the change in the value of the indicator "Pace:HR" or "Power:HR" for 1 and 2 half of the activity in percents.
 The indicator"Pace:HR" and "Power:HR" is called **efficiency factor**.

 Joe Friel in the The Triathlete's Training Bible gives the following assessment criterion of the decoupling value:
-_"If the change of the value of the indicator "pace by HR" \(or "power by HR"\) is less than 5%, then the exersice is considered as "correlated".
+_"If the change of the value of the indicator "pace by HR" \(or "power by HR"\) is less than 5%, then the exercise is considered as "correlated".
 In this case physical training with a view to the aerobic threshold for a race of a given duration ... can be considered to be fully completed"._

 In Staminity calculation of the efficiency factor, as well as of the decoupling, can be performed both for a whole activity, and for the selected interval.